 Even over text message, Sherlock's explanation left her slightly overwhelmed.
 Recognizing defeat, she sent him.
 "Sure."
 She'd have to ask a few favors to get the body, but she'd always been willing to go to far too much effort for the detective.

-She started to text her boyfriend Jim letting him know she'd be busy that night, but someone knocking into her shoulder sent the phone and all her papers clattering to the ground.
+As she started to text her boyfriend Jim letting him know she'd be busy that night, someone knocked hard into her shoulder, sending the phone and all her papers clattering to the ground.
 Molly bit back a groan as she crouched down to collect her scattered things.

 She looked up briefly to see what had bumped into her, but all she saw was a man dressed in all black leather and a biker's helmet heading into the hospital, not so much as looking back at her.
 With a sigh, she gathered the rest of her things and stood, hurrying towards the hospital herself.
 The metal doors gave her a slight shock as she pushed them open, but she didn't think much of it.

 After being briefly chewed out by her boss for being late, Molly went down to the morgue to get to work.
 It didn't take long for her to slip easily into the monotony of her work.
 She was the only one in so far, so the room was completely silent.
 Not that she would normally be involved in conversation with her colleagues.
 The metal clipboard she grabbed shocked her, which reminded her of the incident at the door.
 It just wasn't her day, she supposed.

 A few hours later, the silence was broken by soft footfalls from the hallway.
 Molly turned to look at the door, expecting it to be one of her colleagues, but when the door was opened it wasn't anyone she recognized.
 The man was tall and skinny, with messy brown hair and a long brown coat not unlike Sherlock's.
 He blinked in surprise when he saw Molly in the room, then broke out in a bright grin.
 "Oh, hello!
 Didn't know there was anyone down here."